matheusjerico/ansible-aws/README.md

 sudo apt-get update && sudo apt-get install terraform
 ```

+## Terraform remote state
+To use terraform remote state, we need to create a s3 bucket before start next steps.
+To know more about it, read the [documentation](https://www.terraform.io/docs/language/settings/backends/s3.html).

 ## How to use
 All steps in this repository is controll by `Makefile`:
 - Create a plan with terraform: